An Introduction to the Series

-“Spectacle or Spectacular?” is a special 3-part series where host, Nancy Duffy, with the help of the audience and special guests, discuss and dissect 3 events in modern history – or something that is history-in-the making, and decide whether or not it merits the title of something spectacular, or something that is merely spectacle.
+“Spectacle or Spectacular?” is a special 3-part series where host, Nancy Duffy, with the help of the audience and special guests, discuss and dissect 3 events in modern history – or something that is history-in-the-making, and decide whether or not it merits the title of something spectacular or something that is merely a spectacle.

 These are stories about people who dare greatly, hopeful of a certain outcome, but not knowing for sure what that might be.
 Intentions aside, they will draw critics and supporters alike.
 But what made them dare their actions?
 What caused them to step out so boldly – and what’s changed since that time?